benhuson/wp-mailfrom/readme.txt

 == Description ==

-This plugin allows you to set the email address and name used on email sent by WordPress by setting the *From:* header.
+This plugin allows you to set the email address and name used for emails sent by WordPress by setting the *From:* header.

 It is an updated and fully re-worked version of the [WP Mail From](http://wordpress.org/extend/plugins/wp-mailfrom/) plugin by Tristan Aston and now works with the latest versions of WordPress.